SECURITIES AND EXCHANGE COMMISSION

 (2) The three months ended March 31, 2020 includes $1,020 fair value adjustment of contingent consideration, partially offset by other acquisition and development costs.
 The three months ended June 30, 2019 includes $575 fair value adjustment of contingent consideration.

 We also use contribution margin, which we define as total revenues less costs of goods sold excluding depreciation, depletion and accretion of asset retirement obligations, to measure our financial and operating performance.
 Contribution margin excludes other operating expenses and income, including costs not directly associated with the operations of our business such as accounting, human resources, information technology, legal, sales and other administrative activities.

-We believe that a transition to reporting contribution margin and contribution margin per ton sold will provide a better performance metric to management and external users of our financial statements, such as investors and commercial banks, because these metrics provide an operating and financial measure of our ability, as a combined business, to generate margin in excess of our operating cost base.
-As such, we believe that it is no longer relevant to report production costs or production costs per ton on a standalone basis.
+We believe that reporting contribution margin and contribution margin per ton sold provides useful performance metrics to management and external users of our financial statements, such as investors and commercial banks, because these metrics provide an operating and financial measure of our ability, as a combined business, to generate margin in excess of our operating cost base.

 Gross profit is the GAAP measure most directly comparable to contribution margin.
 Contribution margin should not be considered an alternative to gross profit presented in accordance with GAAP.
 Because contribution margin may be defined differently by other companies in our industry, our definition of contribution margin may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.
 The following table presents a reconciliation of contribution margin to gross profit.